SemanticComputing/sampo-ui/docs/pages/PortalConfig.md

 ```
 "customCssFile": "custom.css",
 ```
-A custom css file can be provided that will override default styling.
-It is recommended to use this over defining color palette etc in the `portalConfig.json` file as ideally styling should not be part of the json, but it is still possible for now as seen below.
+A custom CSS file can be provided that will override default styling.
+It is recommended to use this over defining color palette etc in the `portalConfig.json` file as ideally styling should not be part of the JSON, but it is still possible for now as seen below.

 ```
 "colorPalette": {